Self-Regulation with Accreditation

 The State of Accreditation worldwide from AACSB's perspective as of July 2024 has just been released!
 Please visit the Page link for details.

-SEAA Trust, New Delhi had the previlege of visiting the AACSB HQ at the picturescue port city of Tampa, Florida early July 2024.
+SEAA Trust, New Delhi had the privilege of visiting the AACSB HQ at the picturesque port city of Tampa, Florida early July 2024.
 The second time around a greeting was extended formally at the entry desk!
 The discussions was with Vice President Accreditation of AACSB, Suzanne Mintz

 AACSB as the oldest and longest serving global accreditation agency strives to continuously improve engagement among business, faculty, institutions, and learners, so that business education is aligned with business practice.
 As the longest-serving and largest business education network, AACSB connects lifelong learners, educators, and businesses worldwide.